 As a service leader, does your global spare parts network enable high asset availability?
-Using spare parts management software that simulates service scenarios will allow you to assess whether your inventory can fulfill customer service demands and how changes to your inventory may affect your business.
+Using service parts optimization software that simulates service scenarios will allow you to assess whether your inventory can fulfill customer service demands and how changes to your inventory may affect your business.

 Here are five questions to ask, the challenges in answering these questions with good data, and finally, why your service will benefit from the advanced modeling capabilities in a service simulation.